Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - Access Denied
-     - User is denied access to a content item because their institution lacks a proper license or because simultaneous user limits specified in the license have been exceeded.
+     - The user is denied access to a content item because their institution lacks a proper license or because simultaneous user limits specified in the license have been exceeded.
      - Limit_Exceeded, No_License

    * - Access_Method